 NARROW LINEN CLOSET STORAGE OPTIONS MADE EASY

-If you have a larger bathroom and place the above items in your vanity or sink cabinet, you can also organize the closet with linens like the image below from an organizing project of a client of mine.
+If you have a larger bathroom and place the above items in your vanity or sink cabinet, you can also organize the closet with linens, as in the image below from an organizing project for a client of mine.

 She didn't need to store anything but towels in her linen closet, but she still organized them by type.
 And, at the bottom, she had an open bin for her laundry baskets.
 This closet was in the hallway near her powder room.
 Odd place for a linen closet, but it worked for her.